higomo/R-Print-All-Libraries/README.md

 # R-Print-All-Libraries
-Complies all available, downloadable libraries on a single line for quick code insertion.
-Can be executed in a separate script and copied in.
-Be sure to check for incompatible or outdated libraries before, or during execution of code.
-Be sure to update the patched version of R to prevent errors when executing installed.packages().
+Compiles all available, downloaded libraries on a single line and subsequently installs all collected libraries.
+Be sure to vet out incompatible or outdate libraries to prevent hitches during the execution of the code.
+Be sure to run an patched version of R to prevent errors when executing installed.packages().